 We will also consider applicants with appropriate or accredited experience within an embryology laboratory.

-Duration of course is one year.
+Duration of course is 9 months.
 It consists of:

 - Web-based theoretical part consisting of online materials, self-directed learning from course textbook, and essay writing

 - Final exam consists of a written test and a viva.

 - Detailed knowledge of human reproductive anatomy and physiology